 Hybrid courses – begins online and meets for 2 in-class sessions then continues online for the remainder of term

-*The MDiv program may be fully completed in hybrid format.
+The MDiv program may be fully completed remotely through a combination of online (asynchronous) and livestream (synchronous) courses.